genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/03_declare-source.md

 When declaring a mapper the first thing is to give it a name.
 This is just to identify it and doesn't have any functionality associated with it.
 The second argument is the [Table](/database/fields-tables-views/tables/) to be mapped to.
 In our case this is the `TRADE` table.
 Following are mappings for each [Field](/database/fields-tables-views/fields/) of the [Table](/database/fields-tables-views/tables/).
 There are three ways to define a [Field](/database/fields-tables-views/fields/) mapping:
 - when the source property name is the same as the [Field](/database/fields-tables-views/fields/) name then there is no need to specify anything
 - when the source property name is different from the [Field](/database/fields-tables-views/fields/) name, however, the type is the same as the [Field](/database/fields-tables-views/fields/) type or is one that can be converted out of the box.
-In this case only the name has to be mapped and this is done by specifying the `sourceProperty` field
+In this case only the name has to be mapped and this is done by specifying the `property` field
 - when the source property name and type are different from the [Field](/database/fields-tables-views/fields/) name and type - in this case a `transform` function can be used to calculate the mapped value

 Looking at the code above you can notice that `TRADE_ID`, `INSTRUMENT_ID`, `SIDE`, `TRADE_DATETIME`, `TRADE_DATE` and `TRADE_STATUS` are calculated [Fields](/database/fields-tables-views/fields/) and all the rest are mapped by name.